Like the more benign mucinous cystadenomas, these are found almost exclusively in females 4.

 On CT, they tend to appear as round to ovoid, externally smooth, near-water-density cystic lesions.
 Amorphous calcifications, septations and solid excrescences may be seen.
 Both mucinous cystadenomas and cystadenocarcinomas do not have central scars.

-Signal characteristics of the cyst(s) can vary dependant on content.
+Signal characteristics of the cyst(s) can vary dependent on content.
 Mucin components exhibit high signal on T1 while calcific components are low signal on both T1 and T2 10.
 Pure cystic components show low signal on T1 and high signal on T2.

 Treatment and prognosis